-- A moderator, on the ballot seeking only an election official office, is exempt from the provisions of both statutes; - A moderator seeking election to an office other than a position as an election official, is disqualified from handling of marked ballots and the counting of votes; - All other election officials, on the ballot seeking only an election official office, may perform all duties except being within the guardrail during the counting of votes for an office for which he or she is a candidate; - All other election officials, on the ballot seeking an office other than a position as an election official, is disqualified from handling marked ballots, counting votes, and may not be within the guardrail during the counting of votes for an office for which he or she is a candidate; - A person who is not an election official, whose name appears on the ballot for an office other than as an election official, is disqualified from performing duties as an election
+- All election officials and inspectors of election, on the ballot seeking only an election official office, may perform their election official duties. - All election officials on the ballot seeking an office other than a position as an election official, are disqualified from handling marked ballots, counting votes, and may not be within the area designated for ballot counting within the guardrail during the counting of votes for an office for which he or she is a candidate. - A person who is not a moderator, clerk, selectman, inspector of elections, or supervisor of the checklist, whose name appears on the ballot for an office other than as an election official, is disqualified from performing duties as an election official in that election.
+For example a candidate for State Representative cannot serve as a deputy moderator, assistant clerk, or ballot clerk.